morphic-bio/process_features/README.md

     /path/to/sample1_fastqs/ \
     /path/to/sample2_fastqs/
 ```
 This command processes two samples located in separate directories.
 It uses 32 available threads, forking up to 8 sample-processing jobs at a time.
-It looks for feature sequences with up to 5 mismatches, starting at base 26 and searching 5 bases upstream and downstream.

 ## Search methodology
 #### Initial fixed position search